Calling Test

 Isaac was born when Sarah was 90.
 The miracle happened after every natural possibility had been exhausted.

-The lesson: When God says "now," your age is irrelevant.
+The lesson.
+When God says now, your age is irrelevant.

-Noah was 500 years old when he fathered his three sons and 600 when the flood came.
+Noah was 500 years old when he fathered his three sons, and 600 when the flood came.
 Even accounting for the longer lifespans of Genesis, Noah spent the majority of his life before God gave him the assignment that defined his legacy.

-The lesson: Your defining assignment might come after most of your life has already been lived.
+The lesson.
+Your defining assignment might come after most of your life has already been lived.

 5. Caleb — Claimed His Inheritance at 85

-The lesson: Some of God's biggest assignments are reserved for people who refused to quit.
+The lesson.
+Some of God's biggest assignments are reserved for people who refused to quit.

 6. Anna — Recognized the Messiah at 84

-"And she coming in that instant gave thanks likewise unto the Lord, and spake of him to all them that looked for redemption in Jerusalem."
-(Luke 2:38, KJV)
+And she coming in that instant gave thanks likewise unto the Lord, and spake of him to all them that looked for redemption in Jerusalem.

-Elizabeth and her husband Zechariah were "well stricken in years" (Luke 1:7, KJV) when she conceived John the Baptist — the prophet who would prepare the way for Jesus.
+Elizabeth and her husband Zechariah were "well stricken in years" (Luke 1:7) when she conceived John the Baptist — the prophet who would prepare the way for Jesus.
+She had spent her entire life childless and probably assumed her story was complete.

-The lesson: The chapter you think is last might be the setup for the most important one.
+The lesson.
+The chapter you think is last might be the setup for the most important one.

 8. Peter — A Settled Fisherman Before Jesus Called Him

 Peter was not a young man searching for direction.
 He was an established fisherman with a business, a home, and a mother-in-law.
 His career was settled.
+Then Jesus walked by:

-Then Jesus walked by and said, "Follow me, and I will make you fishers of men."
-(Matthew 4:19, KJV)
+Follow me, and I will make you fishers of men.

 Peter dropped everything.
 His real calling had nothing to do with fish.

-The lesson: Your current career does not define your calling.
+The lesson.
+Your current career does not define your calling.
 God can redirect a settled life in a single moment.

 9. Paul — Completely Redirected Mid-Career

+Saul of Tarsus was at the peak of his career — a rising Pharisee, respected and powerful, absolutely convinced he was doing God's work by persecuting Christians.
 Then Jesus knocked him off his horse on the Damascus Road and told him everything he was doing was wrong.

 Paul spent the rest of his life doing the opposite of what he started.
 He wrote half the New Testament and planted churches across the Roman Empire.

-The lesson: God can use a broken person — even one who was headed in the completely wrong direction.
+The lesson.
+God can use a broken person — even one who was headed in the completely wrong direction.

 10. Ruth — Found Her Purpose Through Loss